JsCommunity/promise-toolbox/README.md

 #### Creation

-A disposable is a simple object, which contains a dispose function and possibily a value:
+A disposable is a simple object, which contains a dispose method and possibily a value:

 ```js
 const disposable = { value: db, dispose: () => db.close() };
 ```

-The dispose function may be asynchronous and return a promise.
+The dispose method may be asynchronous and return a promise.

 As a convenience, you can use the `Disposable` class: